awsdocs/amazon-rds-user-guide/doc_source/mysql-stored-proc-replicating.md

 If you are configuring replication to export data to an instance of MySQL external to Amazon RDS, you call `mysql.rds_start_replication` and `mysql.rds_stop_replication` on the read replica to control some replication actions, such as purging binary logs\.
 For more information, see [Exporting data from a MySQL DB instance by using replication](MySQL.Procedural.Exporting.NonRDSRepl.md)\.

 You can also use `mysql.rds_stop_replication` to stop replication between two Amazon RDS DB instances\.
 You typically stop replication to perform a long running operation on the read replica, such as creating a large index on the read replica\.
 You can restart any replication process that you stopped by calling [mysql\.rds\_start\_replication](#mysql_rds_start_replication) on the read replica\.
-For more information, see [Working with read replicas](USER_ReadRepl.md)\.
+For more information, see [Working with DB instance read replicas](USER_ReadRepl.md)\.